Written by: Kimberly Knight

 5. Avoid Food-Shaped Decor: Decorative items resembling food might be mistaken for edible items, posing a choking hazard.
 Remove any decorations that could be confused with real food to prevent accidental ingestion.

 6. Secure Doors and Windows: Alzheimer’s patients might wander and become lost.
 Install locks higher on doors, out of their line of sight, and keep doors and windows locked to ensure their safety.
 Provide a supervised, safe space for movement within the home, such as a designated area with rocking chairs or gliders.
+Creating a designated safety center within the home can provide a secure environment and peace of mind for caregivers.

 7. Detergent Pod Safety: Bright, small objects like laundry pods can be mistaken for candy and pose a severe risk if ingested.
 Store them in a locked cabinet or consider using alternative forms of detergent to prevent accidental ingestion.

 For further assistance and support, please reach out to the Caregiver Support Program at The Senior Source at CSP@theseniorsource.org.
+Our family caregiver support is here to help you.

 Together, we can create a safe and nurturing environment for your loved one.